demirelo/ftoken-lst-sims/Structural_Solvency_and_Risk_Topology.md

 So far the analysis has been floor-relative.
 For an actual investor, **entry price relative to the floor** is a distinct risk dimension.

-In practice, healthy fTOKEN markets trade at a **premium** to the floor.
+In practice, healthy fToken markets trade at a **premium** to the floor.
 For example, if $P_f = 1.00$ and the market price is $1.10$, a new buyer at 1.10 faces immediate downside to 1.00.
 Their near-term floor-relative VaR is 9 percent in the reserve numeraire, even though the floor itself is non-decreasing.

 Two implications follow:

 - Floor-relative VaR in the reserve numeraire may be close to zero, but **investor VaR around their entry basis is not**.
 A treasurer who must mark to a 3-month horizon cares about the spread between entry price and $P_f$, not only about the existence of the floor.
-- fTOKENs are **best suited to long-term collateral and defensive sleeves**, where the expectation is that the floor will eventually catch up with, and then exceed, the entry premium.
+- fTokens are **best suited to long-term collateral and defensive sleeves**, where the expectation is that the floor will eventually catch up with, and then exceed, the entry premium.
 They are less suitable as short-term trading vehicles for investors who might need to exit while the premium is still volatile.

+In portfolio context, fTokens are best understood as "same beta, better lower tail" building blocks rather than as diversifiers.
 A risk-conscious allocator should therefore:

 - Track the premium $M = P_{\text{spot}}/P_f$.
 - Consider policies such as only entering when $M$ is within a target band, or dollar-cost averaging to smooth basis risk.